sophiebatten123/Tutoring-Hub/README.md

 ## Programs Used

 - [Font Awesome](https://fontawesome.com/) - All icons included on the site were taken from Font Awesome.
-- [Am I Responsive](http://ami.responsivedesign.is/) - Was used to create the mockup image for the README file.
+- [Am I Responsive](http://ami.responsivedesign.is/) - Was used to create the mock-up image for the README file.
 - [Google Fonts](https://fonts.google.com/) - The fonts used on the site were imported from Google Fonts
 - [GitHub](https://github.com/) - Was the coding platform used to create and deploy the site.
 - [Heroku](https://id.heroku.com/login) - Used to deploy the site.